 Their desserts are delicious, such as their pineapple phirnee, their saffron and cardamom milk dumplings and their remarkable rose Brulé.

-University Hall, Corner of Glebe Point Road and Parramatta Road, Glebe NSW 2037
+Location: University Hall, Corner of Glebe Point Rd and Parramatta Rd, Glebe, NSW 2037

 Bombay Street Kitchen uses locally sourced ingredients, with old-world charm.
-They are inspired by Bombay, with their restaurant decorated with bright colors, and a look of charm.
+As the name suggests, Bombay is their inspiration with the restaurant is decorated with bright colours.

 They serve entrées such as tender tandoori chicken grilled in cumin yogurt, vegetable samosas with mint and tamarind, and vegetable pakoras, lightly fried with a sweet tamarind chutney.